easyparcel/classic-integration-doc/sg/shopify/Shopify_FAQ.md

 <details>
 <summary><strong>Q: Unable to set up live rate at checkout page</strong></summary>

-**A:**You must be on Shopify Grow (annual billing), Advanced or Plus plan to enable live rates at checkout.
+**A:** You must be on Shopify Grow (annual billing), Advanced or Plus plan to enable live rates at checkout.
+Basic plan are unable to enable this feature.
 If you're on the Shopify Grow (monthly billing) plan, you'll either need to:

 - Add this feature to your plan (for an extra monthly fee), or